priyanshu294/English_word_app/README.md

 English word App
 ===================================

-This app displays lists of vocabulary words for the user to learn the english language.
+This app displays lists of vocabulary words for the user to learn the english language with narattor support.

 Pre-requisites
 --------------